 There is Wifi throughout the accommodation that can be purchased for a small fee.
 There is also a safe in the office where you can store any valuables.

 There is no mains electricity on site but lighting and power are provided by solar energy and a generator.

 Nearest ATM & shops – 1 hour drive

 Airport Transfers – 1 hour drive

 During the week breakfast and dinner are provided within the programme fee and are aimed to be as varied as possible.

 You can expect some of the following meals:

-Breakfast – Cereals, yoghurts, toast, fresh fruits
+Breakfast – Self service cereals, yoghurts, toast, fresh fruits, coffee or tea